How does Cub Scouts work?

 The Methods of Cub Scouting

-Cub Scouting uses specific methods to achieve Scouting’s aims of helping boys and young adults build character, train in the responsibilities of citizenship, and develop personal fitness.
+Cub Scouting uses specific methods to achieve Scouting’s aims of helping children and young adults build character, train in the responsibilities of citizenship, and develop personal fitness.
 These methods are incorporated into all aspects of the program.
-Through these methods, Cub Scouting happens in the lives of boys and their families.
+Through these methods, Cub Scouting happens in the lives of Scouts and their families.

-1. The ideals: The Scout Oath, Scout Law, and the Cub Scout sign, handshake,motto, and salute all teach good citizenship and contribute to a boy’s sense of belonging.
+1. The ideals: The Scout Oath, Scout Law, and the Cub Scout sign, handshake,motto, and salute all teach good citizenship and contribute to the Scout’s sense of belonging.

-2. The den: Boys like to belong to a group.
-The den is the place where boys learn new skills and develop interests in new things.
+2. The den: Scouts like to belong to a group.
+The den is the place where they learn new skills and develop interests in new things.
 They have fun in den meetings, during indoor and outdoor activities, and on field trips.
-As part of a small group of four to eight boys, they are able to learn sportsmanship and good citizenship.
+As part of a small group of four to eight Scouts, they are able to learn sportsmanship and good citizenship.
 They learn how to get along with others.
 They learn how to do their best, not just for themselves but also for the den.

-3. Advancement: Recognition is important to boys.
-The advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding.
-Cub Scout leaders and adult family members work with boys on advancement projects.
+3. Advancement: Recognition is important.
+The advancement plan provides fun for the Scouts, gives them a sense of personal achievement as they earn badges, and strengthens family understanding.
+Cub Scout leaders and adult family members work with Scouts on advancement projects.

 4. Family involvement: Family involvement is an essential part of Cub Scouting.
 When we speak of parents or families, we are not referring to any particular family structure.
-Some boys live with two parents, some live with one parent, some have foster parents, and some live with other relatives or guardians.
-Whomever a boy calls his family is his family in Cub Scouting.
+Some Scouts live with two parents, some live with one parent, some have foster parents, and some live with other relatives or guardians.
+Whomever a Scout calls their family is their family in Cub Scouting.

-5. Activities: In Cub Scouting, boys participate in a wide variety of den and pack activities, such as games, projects, skits, stunts, songs, outdoor activities, and trips.
+5. Activities: In Cub Scouting, Scouts participate in a wide variety of den and pack activities, such as games, projects, skits, stunts, songs, outdoor activities, and trips.